FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

       - **Methods**: `initializeBackend()`, `connectToWebsite()`, `connectToMobileApp()`

 3. **Website Interaction**
-    - **Description**: Backend to frontend interaction between the website and the Raspberry Pi.
+    - **Description**: Backend to frontend interaction between the website to server to Raspberry Pi or Microcontroller.
 Allows control of the robot if nearby.
     - **Subsystem Model**:
       - **Class**: `WebsiteInteraction`
       - **Attributes**: `interactionID`, `websiteStatus`